swiftraccoon/sdrTrunkTranscription/README.md

 ## Contributing

 Contributions are welcome!
-If you’d like to report a bug, request a feature, or submit a pull request:
+If you'd like to report a bug, request a feature, or submit a pull request:

 1. **Fork** this repository.
 2. **Create a new branch** for your feature/fix.
 3. **Commit and push** your changes.
 4. **Submit a Pull Request** describing the change.

-Please see each subproject’s README for more specific contribution guidelines and coding styles.
+Please see each subproject's README for more specific contribution guidelines and coding styles.

 ---

 ### Thank You!

 We hope this **SDRTrunk Transcription Suite** helps you efficiently manage, transcribe, upload, and view your SDRTrunk `.mp3` recordings.
-For detailed usage and custom configurations, refer to each subfolder’s README.
+For detailed usage and custom configurations, refer to each subfolder's README.
 If you have ideas for improvement or additional features, feel free to open an issue or share your thoughts!

 Enjoy your fully automated transcription pipeline!